by guyru

 Q: Can I customize the timeout for subprocess calls?
 A: Yes, the timeout value is configurable in the service code.

-Q: Is there a way to run the server without uv
+Q: Is there a way to run the server without uv?

-A: Absolutely; the server can be started with python3 man_server.py
+A: Absolutely; the server can be started with python3 man_server.py after installing dependencies via pip.

 A Model Context Protocol (MCP) server that provides access to Linux man pages using FastMCP.
 This server allows AI assistants to search, retrieve, and explore system documentation directly from your local machine.

-URIs# Clone the repository
+dist/man-mcp-{version}.mcpb bundle file# Clone the repository

-git clone https://github.com/guyru/man-mcp-server.git
+git clone https://github.com/guyru/man-mcp.git

-cd man-mcp-server
+cd man-mcp

 # Install dependencies